TCSG Adult Education Logo

 Where can I use my HOPE HSE Grant?

-You can use your HOPE HSE Grant at any TCSG-approved testing site or for an online proctored test.
+You can use your HOPE HSE Grant at any TCSG-approved testing site or for an online proctored test through GED.com or HiSET.org.

 Once approved, how long do I have to use my HOPE HSE Grant?